emmorts/SignalSharp/README.md

 ## Algorithms

 ### Change Point Detection
-- **PELT**: Pruned Exact Linear Time (PELT) method detects multiple change points with high efficiency, using a pruning technique to improve computation speed without sacrificing accuracy.
+- **PELT**: Pruned Exact Linear Time method detects multiple change points with high efficiency, using a pruning technique to improve computation speed without sacrificing accuracy.
 - **CUSUM**: Detects shifts in the mean value of a signal by accumulating deviations from a target value over time.

 ### Cost Functions